 Your True North heater is designed for maximum overall efficiency at a moderate firing rate.
-Over firing the appliance will shorten the life of the product.
-Failure to rectify an over firing condition can be hazardous and may void the manufacturer's warranty.
+Overfiring is hazardous, a waste of fuel and will damage your stove.
 Too slow a burn may contribute to creosote buildup and lowers combustion efficiency.